IvanCastillo1986/cyber-home-lab/auditd/Auditd-installation.md

 Creates detailed timelines of system activity.<br>
 Essential for incident response and investigation.

-## Main Components
+## What auditd catches that other logs miss
-auditd  -  the daemon that collects and logs events.<br>
+- File access (who read an important log, like /etc/shadow)
-auditctl  -  CLI tool used to configure and manage rules.<br>
+- Privilege Escalation attempts
-ausearch  -  tool to search audit logs.<br>
+- System Call violations
-aureport  -  generates summary reports.<br>
+- Raw Command execution
-/etc/audit/rules.d/audit.rules -  where persistent rules are stored.
+- Network Socket creation

 ## 3 core concepts
 1. System Calls (syscalls):  these are the fundamental interface between a user-space application and the Linux kernel.
 When a program wants to open a file, create a process, or connect to a network, it makes a system call.
 We often audit these, since they provide control over the system.